-As a mail carrier in rural Grand Rapids, Minn., for 35 years, John Latimer put his own stamp on a career that delivered more than letters.
+As a mail carrier in rural Grand Rapids, Minnesota for thirty-five years, John Latimer put his own stamp on a career that delivered more than letters.
 Indeed, while driving the hundred-mile round-trip daily route, he passed the time by observing and recording seasonal changes in nature, learning everything he could about the area’s weather, plants and animals, and becoming the go-to guy who could answer customers’ questions about what they were seeing in the environment.

 The expertise he developed along the way turned him into one of Minnesota’s leading phenologists and host of a popular weekly radio show on KAXE that attracts nature lovers and regular phenology contributors from around the state.

 His path was a perfect fit for a nature-loving kid who spent his childhood playing in the woods and the ponds outside Grand Rapids.
 “I was always observing, but not with the careful eye I have now,” he says.
 His forester dad had taught him about trees, and his farm-girl mom knew a lot of the wildflowers, but Latimer found his own way by following his curiosity—and by meeting an elderly customer on his mail route.

 “One day, must have been in ’82 or ’83, she mentioned she’d just seen her first robin of the spring, and it turned out we shared an interest,” Latimer says.
 “From then on, one day a week we’d have coffee and talk , and she got me going.
 She bought me my first Stokes field guides.”